michaelmusty/.dotfiles/README.md

 #### Filetype plugins

-I also define a few rules specific to file types I often edit in `~/.vim/after/ftplugin`, including some local mappings for checking, linting, and tidying, and a few more in `~/.vim/after/indent`.
+I also define a few rules specific to file types I often edit in `~/.vim/after/ftplugin`, including some buffer-local mapping targets for checking, linting, and tidying, and a few more in `~/.vim/after/indent`.
 There are also a few tweaks to core syntax files in `~/.vim/after/syntax`, especially for shell script (`sh.vim`).
 Some of these filetype plugins are also due to be separately distributed and installed via submodules instead.

 #### Compilers